-a For data collection:
+- a.
+For data collection: - i.

-- i.
 In observing the outcrop from afar, one shall position himself on stable ground, visible to the team members; and - ii.
 In measuring structural orientations, the following must be done: - The team should be aware of falling debris and unstable areas prior to getting near the outcrop; and - The lead guide shall clear the outcrop from plant hazards and unconsolidated debris.

 b.
-For soil & rock sampling:
+For rock sampling:

 - i.
-Field test equipment/instruments should be properly selected and operation and calibration should also be checked, as required, in accordance with procedures and manufacturer/fabricator's instructions to ensure safe operation and valid results; - ii.
-All sampling equipment, field test equipment, materials, containers and safety equipment should be assembled and checked; - iii.
-The team shall wear proper PPE prior to hammering; - iv.
+The team shall wear proper PPE prior to hammering; - ii.
 Other team members should also wear goggles.
-Otherwise, they should position far from the point to be sampled; - v.
-Prior to hammering, the geologist or sampler shall ensure that no limb is situated immediately below the rock hang; - vi.
-For large rock fragments intended to be broken into pieces, the sampler must practice hammering with rock stabilized only by foot (standard geology practice); - vii.
-The edges of the rock sample should be smoothened prior to placing them on the sample bags; - viii.
-Filled sample bags shall be placed in a heavy duty sack or bag; - ix.
-All hazardous wastes for appropriate disposal should be ensured to have safely collected; and x.
-Handling and storing hazardous materials and equipment should be made in accordance with labels and Material Safety and Data Sheet.
+Otherwise, they should position far from the point to be sampled: - Prior to hammering, the geologist or sampler shall ensure that no limb is situated immediately below the rock hang; - iv.
+For large rock fragments intended to be broken into pieces, the sampler must practice hammering with rock stabilized only by foot (standard geo practice); - v.
+The edges of the rock sample should be smoothened prior to placing them on the sample bags; and - vi.
+Filled sample bags shall be placed in a heavy duty sack or bag.